Grace Xia Zhao

 - D.M.A.
 (Composition) University of Miami School of Music

-Dr. Messoloras is an enthusiastic musician and teacher, dedicated to inspiring musicians and audiences through a determined passion for musical excellence.
-A native of New York, Messoloras maintains an active career as a highly sought-after music educator, conductor, clinician and adjudicator.
-Her ensembles have delivered meaningful and inspirational performances across the United States and on the international stage in both Europe and in Asia, appearing in multiple festivals and competitions and receiving superior ratings and awards.
+Dedicated to inspiring musicians and audiences through a determined passion for musical excellence, Dr. Irene Messoloras maintains an active career as a highly sought music educator, conductor, clinician and adjudicator.
+Her ensembles have delivered meaningful and inspirational performances across the United States and on the international stage in both Europe and in Asia.

-Most recently, ensembles under Messoloras’ baton have performed for the National Association of Music Educators national conference as well as the Oklahoma State Music Educators conference (2014).
-Additionally, her ensembles debuted at Carnegie Hall and Beijing Concert Hall, respectively.
+Most recently, Dr. Messoloras’s ensembles have performed for the National Association of Music Educators (NAfME) national conference, the Oklahoma State Music Educators conference, at Carnegie Hall and Beijing Concert Hall, respectively.
 They have also produced professional music videos with nationally recognized composers, and have performed in national media campaigns.

-Dr. Messoloras earned her doctor of musical arts degree in choral conducting from the UCLA Herb Alpert School of Music.
-She is an active member of ACDA, and is currently completing her postdoctoral studies in choral folk music of the Aegean.
+Dr. Messoloras received her doctor of musical arts degree in choral conducting from the UCLA Herb Alpert School of Music under the mentorship of Donald Neuen.

 D.M.A., Choral Conducting, University of California, Los Angeles